1941314856/HyperspectralEO/README.md

  `--dataset` : *string*
  `--sets` : *string*
  `--sensor` : *string*
+ name of the sensor to use.
+If the specified sensor is not the sensor which acquired the data, then the hyperspectral image will be simulated based on the sensor spectral response and on the GSD.
  `--classes` : *string*
  classes id to select (ex: 1,2,3)
  `--smooth` : *float*